codysnow87/CS6620_CodySnow/README.md

 ## Running the Docker container

-1. TODO
-2.
+1. Ensure docker and python are installed on your system
+2. From the root folder of the repository, run the script `run_api.sh` via the command `sh run_api.sh`
+3. The docker container will build and launch

 ---

 ## Running Tests

-1. TODO
-2.
+1. Ensure docker and python are installed on your system
+2. From the root folder of the repository, run the script `run_tests.sh` via the command `sh run_tests.sh`
+3. The docker container will build and launch

-You should see output indicating which tests passed/failed.
+You should see output indicating which tests passed/failed in the terminal output.

 ---